pinpox/gitea-matrix-bot/README.md

 ```

 If everything went fine your gitea bot is now up and running!
 Make sure the configured port is open and the address reachable from the gitea server!

+# Contributing

+If you would like to help you are **very welcome**, please submit
+pull-requests!

+Also, I'm looking for testers and bugs in the code.
+If you hit a problem, please
+be sure to report it so it can be fixed.
+You can open an issue ticket or contact
+me in the room liked above.